opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     Finds the camera intrinsic and extrinsic parameters from several views of a calibration pattern.

-    :param objectPoints: Vector that belongs to?? vectors of points on the calibration pattern in its coordinate system, one vector per view.
+    :param objectPoints: Vector of vectors of calibration pattern points in the calibration pattern coordinate space.
+The outer vector contains as many elements as the number of the pattern views.
 If the same calibration pattern is shown in each view and it is fully visible, all the vectors will be the same.
 Although, it is possible to use partially occluded patterns, or even different patterns in different views.
 Then, the vectors will be different.
 The points are 3D, but since they are in a pattern coordinate system, then, if the rig is planar, it may make sense to put the model to a XY coordinate plane so that Z-coordinate of each input object point is 0.

-    :param imagePoints: Vector that belongs to vectors of the object point projections on the calibration pattern views, one vector per a view.
-The projections must be in the same order as the corresponding object points.
+    :param imagePoints: Vector of vectors of the projections of calibration pattern points. ``imagePoints.size()`` and ``objectPoints.size()`` and ``imagePoints[i].size()`` must be equal to ``objectPoints[i].size()`` for each ``i``.

     :param imageSize: Size of the image used only to initialize the intrinsic camera matrix.